Valproate: Medical uses

-Valproate or valproic acid is used primarily to treat epilepsy and bipolar disorder and to prevent migraine headaches.
+Valproate or valproic acid is used primarily to treat epilepsy and bipolar disorder.

 Epilepsy

 Valproate has a broad spectrum of anticonvulsant activity, although it is primarily used as a first-line treatment for tonic–clonic seizures, absence seizures and myoclonic seizures and as a second-line treatment for partial seizures and infantile spasms.
 It has also been successfully given intravenously to treat status epilepticus.

 In the US, valproic acid is also prescribed as an anti-epileptic drug indicated for the treatment of manic episodes associated with bipolar disorder; monotherapy and adjunctive therapy of complex partial seizures and simple and complex absence seizures; adjunctive therapy in people with multiple seizure types that include absence seizures.

-Mental illness
+Psychiatric disorders

 Valproate products are used to treat manic or mixed episodes of bipolar disorder.

 A 2016 systematic review compared the efficacy of valproate as an add-on for people with schizophrenia: